galenseilis/old_blog/_posts/2024-02-06-pandigital-factorial.md

 At the request of my friend I have posted a table with three columns.
 The first is simply non-negative integers 0-to-1000, labelled `n`.
 The second column `last_200_is_pandigital` is an indicator variable for whether the last 200 digits contain at least one of each digit.
 The third column, `last_200`, is the last 200 digits of the factorial number (regardless of whether the entire number is pandigital).
 Maybe this will reveal some interesting patterns.

+> The table is wide enough that scrolling left-to-right will be necessary...
+Sorry!
+{: .prompt-info }

 |    n | last_200_is_pandigital   |                                                                                                                                                                                                 last_200 |
 |-----:|:-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|